palomnyk/BioLockJ/mkdocs/user-guide/docs/Configuration.md

 ## BioModule execution order

 To include a BioModule in your pipeline, add a `#BioModule` line to the top your configuration file, as shown in the examples found in [templates]( https://github.com/msioda/BioLockJ/tree/master/resources/config/template ).
-Each line has the `#BioModule` keyword followed by the path to the jar file for that module.
+Each line has the `#BioModule` keyword followed by the path for that module.
 For example:

 ```
 #BioModule biolockj.module.seq.PearMergeReads